 - In a large bowl, cream together the butter & sugar until light & pale

-- Add in the eggs, one at a time & beat again
+- Add in the eggs, one at a time, beating after each addition

 - In a separate bowl sift together the flours & baking powder

-- Add half of the dry ingredients to the mixture & fold through
+- Add half of the dry ingredients to the bowl & fold through

-- Repeat this, stirring through the remaining yogurt & folding in the remainder of the dry ingredients
+- Repeat this, folding through the remaining yogurt & followed by the remaining dry ingredients

-- Gently push half of the berries into the mixture, only placing them halfway in (they will sink as the cake bakes)
+- Gently push half of the berries into the mixture, be careful not to push them in too far

 - Cover with the remaining cake mixture & top with the rest of the berries

 - Once baked, remove from the oven & allow the cake to cool for 10 minutes in its tin before running a knife along its edge & releasing the clip

-- Remove the cake & allow to cool fully on a cooling rack
+- Remove the cake & place on a cooling rack to fully cool

-- Once the cake is cool, make the icing by simply combining the lemon juice with enough icing sugar to make a runny consistency
+- Once the cake is cool, make the icing by simply combining the lemon juice with enough of the icing sugar to make a runny, pourable consistency

 - Use a spoon or small jug to drizzle this all over the top of the cake